SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/reports.md

 ##### Migration of scheduled exports

 With version 10.6.2, a new reporting agent has been implemented to allow scheduled reports with Apama Streaming Analytics.
-The export schedules functionality based on smart rules is deprecated.
+The export schedules functionality based on smart rules has been deprecated.

-Previously existing configurations of schedulers may automatically be migrated to the new agent.
+Previously existing configurations of schedulers may automatically be migrated to the new agent on opening the respective report.

 ![Export schedule migration message1](/images/users-guide/cockpit/cockpit-export-migrate1.png)